 All bankruptcies automatically put foreclosure proceedings on hold (and stop all collection efforts against you.
 Bankruptcy can also protect specific possessions, including, in some cases, the equity in your home, jewelry, personal effects, or other assets.
 Often, significant amounts of debt can be discharged or forgiven.
 But not all bankruptcies are the same.

-To learn more about what our clients have to say about working with Oaktree Law, see our testimonials.
+To learn more about what our clients have to say about working with OakTree Law, see our reviews.
 Give us a call if you’re ready to get started on finding a solution that works for you.

-Oaktree Law: Highly Experienced Orange County Bankruptcy Lawyers
+Oaktree Law: Highly Experienced Los Angeles Bankruptcy Lawyers

-The trusted Orange County bankruptcy attorneys at Oaktree Law focus on bankruptcies that provide relief for homeowners and their businesses.
+The trusted Los Angeles & Orange County bankruptcy attorneys at OakTree Law focus on bankruptcies that provide relief for homeowners and their businesses.
 Once you have decided whether Chapter 7, Chapter 13 or Chapter 11 bankruptcy is right for you, we’ll help file, process and negotiate your bankruptcy to get you on your way to a fresh start.

 Each different bankruptcy type addresses different needs: